Skip to content

 ai: boolean; // Whether AI was invoked (vs synthetic confirmation)

-modifiedObjectIds: string[]; // Objects affected by this interaction
+modifiedObjectLocations: string[]; // Locations of objects affected by this interaction

 toolCalls: ToolCall[]; // Tools called during this interaction (for AI prompts)